 Values to Value

 Values to Value explores what values are and why they matter.
-Students are challenged to identify their own and shared values in a classroom context and to explore how to act on them and make them genuine.
+Students are challenged to identify both their own and shared values in a classroom context and then to explore how to act on them and make them genuine.

 Fair Play challenges student’s perceptions and typical stereotypes about boys and girls and what activities they ought to be welcomed into and feel included in (for example, sports).